Isaac G. Perry: Other buildings

 A 21-room Queen Anne Victorian mansion (Gen. Edward F. Jones House) was built for Colonel General Edward F. Jones in 1867 was listed on the National Register of Historic Places.
 After the American Civil War, General Jones spared no expense while building this mansion, which has a three-story handcrafted wood grand staircase, a wrap around porch, irregularly shaped rooms, stained-glass windows, magnificent moldings and 11 marble, granite and hand-painted tile fireplaces.
 This mansion is one of the largest single family residences in the city of Binghamton.
 At the same time he designed and built the J. Stuart Wells House, listed on the National Register of Historic Places in 2009.

 The Clerk's Building of the Orleans County Courthouse was constructed between 1882 and 1883 in the High Victorian Gothic style.
 It forms a part of the Orleans County Courthouse Historic District in the village of Albion.
 He also designed the Broome County Courthouse, built in 1897–1898.

 The 31000 sqft National Guard Armory in Saratoga Springs was built in 1889 and remodeled in 1902.

 Perry was commissioned as the lead architect for the New York State Capitol from 1883 to its completion in 1899 and designed a dome for the capitol that was never built.
 He was the fifth and last architect of the project.

 He also designed the First Congregational Church of Middletown (1872), Olean Armory (1890), Washington Avenue Armory (1890), Geneva Armory (1892), Niagara Falls Armory (1895), 18th Separate Company Armory (1895), Tonawanda (25th Separate Company) Armory (1896), Connecticut Street Armory (1899), and Whitehall Armory (1899), New York State Armory (Poughkeepsie), all listed on the National Register of Historic Places.

 Perry also created the Spring Forest Cemetery's original entrance gates.
 He was asked to do so in 1903, and they were finished the next year.
 Isaac G. Perry died at his home in Binghamton on March 17, 1904, shortly after the completion of the gates.
-He was the fist buried in the cemetery.
+He was the first buried in the cemetery.